Protection Against Brute Force Attacks (Fail2Ban)

 Fail2Ban logic is determined by a number of jails.
 A jail is a set of rules covering an individual scenario.
 The settings of the jail determine what is to be done once an attack is detected according to a predefined filter (a set of one or more regular expressions for monitoring the logs).
 For more information, see Fail2Ban Jails Management.

-- Go to Tools & Settings > IP Address Banning (Fail2Ban) (in the Security group).
-The Fail2Ban component has to be installed on your server.
+- Go to Tools & Settings > IP Address Banning (Fail2Ban) (under “Security”).

 - IP address ban period – the time interval in seconds for which an IP address is banned.
 When this period is over, the IP address is automatically unbanned.

 - Time interval for detection of subsequent attacks - the time interval in seconds during which the system counts the number of unsuccessful login attempts and other unwanted actions from an IP address.

 - Number of failures before the IP address is banned – the number of failed login attempts from the IP address.

 - Click OK.